Nyeri: Economy

-The main food crops are maize, the staple food in most of Kenya, legumes (especially beans and peas), tubers (mainly potatoes), and vegetables (especially tomatoes, cabbage, spinach and kale).
+The main food crops are maize, the staple food in most of Kenya, legumes (especially beans and peas), tubers (mainly potatoes), and vegetables (especially tomatoes, cabbages, spinaches and kales).
 Livestock, mainly dairy cattle, goats, sheep, and chicken are also widely kept.
-Food crop and livestock farming are also done by smallholders, with marketing and distribution of surplus produce (after farmers' own consumption) being done privately.
+Food crop and livestock farming are also done by smallholders, with marketing and distribution of surplus produce (after farmers' consumption) being done privately.

 Tourism is also significant, as there are many tourist destinations nearby, including the Aberdare and Mount Kenya National Parks, and a number of hotels offering conference tourism and short upcountry holidays.
 The Nyeri Museum is located within Nyeri town, it houses cultural artifacts and Kenya's colonial history.

 Infrastructure

 Nyeri has tarmacked roads, and the county and national governments are upgrading many of them.
-Houses have drinking water on tap, but sewage provision is through soak pits, pit latrines and septic tanks are still widespread.
+Houses have drinkable water, but sewage provision is through soak pits, pit latrines and septic tanks are still widespread.
 The city's topography allows nature and gravity to take care of most of the city's storm water drainage.

 Phone services, especially mobile telephony, and internet services are widely available.
 A fibre optic cable network linking the city to offshore submarine cables recently reached Kenya's coast.

 Transport

 Nyeri is served by a reasonably well-maintained tarmac road network connecting it to Nairobi, Nakuru, Nanyuki, Othaya and other surrounding towns.
-The newly built Kenol-Marua 4 lane super highway ends few kilometers from Nyeri town, Most transportation of cargo to and from Nyeri is by road, although the city has a largely underutilized railway station at Kiganjo (about six kilometers out of city towards Nanyuki) on the branchline of the railway from Nairobi to Nanyuki.
+The newly built Kenol-Marua 4 lane super highway ends few kilometers from Nyeri town, Most transportation of cargo to and from Nyeri is by road, although the city has a largely underutilised railway station at Kiganjo (about six kilometres out of city towards Nanyuki) on the branchline of the railway from Nairobi to Nanyuki.

-An airport and some airstrips serve the city: one at Mweiga (about 15 km out of city towards Nakuru) and another at Nyaribo, off the Nanyuki – Naromoru highway.
+An airport, Nyeri Airport, and some airstrips serve the city: one at Mweiga (about 15 km out of city towards Nakuru) and another at Nyaribo, off the Nanyuki – Naromoru highway.
 The main mode of public passenger transport to, from, and within Nyeri is by way of fourteen-seater minibuses (matatu), though un-metered salon car taxis are also widely used.